teradici/deploy/dev/domain-controller/README.md

 NOTE: For customised deployments the Customer Deployment and DSC package and binaries store will need to be available.

 You must have an Azure account and subscription that does not require multi-factor authentication.
+You must have a valid activation code for PCoIP Standard Agent to be able successfully connect and deploy CAM.

  ## Deployment (Previously Create a complete deployment of the Cloud Access Manager solution including a Domain Controller)
  Procedural steps involved in deploying through Azure a deployment of CAM with a DC.